 Image credit: @thehillsgolfclub

 Sir Michael Hill’s private golf course in Arrowtown is home to an incredible variety of flora, beautiful lakes, and a spectacular array of sculptures created by local and internationally renowned artists.
-Featuring 18 holes, the championship layout offers experienced players a serious challenge, while the thoughtful design makes the course enjoyable for golfers of all abilities.
+Featuring 18 holes, the championship layout offers experienced players a serious challenge, while the thoughtful design makes the course enjoyable for players of all abilities.
 Clubhouse facilities include a restaurant open to players for breakfast and lunch, with reservations advised for visitors.

 Frankton Golf Centre